migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L07.md

 Q. Why is it important to note that the Spirit can know *thoughts*?

-...
-A force is not able to think.

-...
-The Spirit is not simply a force.

 **b.
 He has a mind** - Romans 8:27